dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Architectures/AArch64 (ARM) State and Programming Model.md

 	- The Zero Register (ZR) is a **pseudo-register** that is encoded as X31.
 Reading it provides you the bits 0x0.
 Writes to it aren't performed.
 - Stack pointer **SP**
 	- 64 bit dedicated Stack Pointer register
-	- Least significant 32 bits can be accessed as WSP
+	- Least significant 32 bits can be accessed as WSP (Remember W just denotes the 32-bit variant)
 	- SP must be aligned to a 16-byte boundary
 - Program Counter **PC**
 	- Tells the machine what instruction it is processing
 	- 64 bit program counter holding the address of the current instruction
 	- Software can't write directly to the PC
 		- The default update rule is `PC <- PC + 4` (because instructions are 4 bytes wide), this is called **sequential access**